Tyler Freeman (soccer): Club career

 Freeman signed with MLS Next Pro club Carolina Core FC ahead of their 2024 season.
 He appeared in three league matches and one U.S. Open Cup.
 He was loaned to Hartford Athletic in the USL Championship in September 2024.
 He played in four matches for Hartford.

 Freeman played with USL League Two side Ventura County Fusion in their 2025 U.S. Open Cup campaign, playing 30 minutes in their first round loss to AV Alta FC.

 In May 2025, Freeman signed with Western Suburbs FC in the New Zealand Central League.

+On 14 January 2026, Freeman went back to the United States and signed for the Richmond Kickers in USL League One.
+He made his debut for the club in a 1–1 draw against AV Alta.

 International career

 Freeman made his international debut for the United States under-17s on August 7, 2018, against Costa Rica U17, scoring a goal during the 2–2 draw.